jsakamoto/Toolbelt.Blazor.SplitContainer/README.md

  Parameter Name       |  Type               | Description
 ----------------------|---------------------|--------------
+TSize                 | `Type`                | The type of the size value of the panes.
+It can be `int`, `double`, etc. This is the type parameter for the `SplitContainer` component.
+You don't have to specify this type parameter explicitly as long as it can be inferred from the other parameters.
-Id                    | string?             | Gets or sets an id string applied for the "id" attribute of the split container element.
+Id                    | `string?`             | Gets or sets an id string applied for the "id" attribute of the split container element.
-Style                 | string?             | Gets or sets a CSS style string applied for the "style" attribute of the split container element.
+Style                 | `string?`             | Gets or sets a CSS style string applied for the "style" attribute of the split container element.
-Class                 | string?             | Gets or sets a CSS class string applied for the "class" attribute of the split container element.
+Class                 | `string?`             | Gets or sets a CSS class string applied for the "class" attribute of the split container element.
-FirstPane             | RenderFragment      | The left or top pane in the SplitContainer.
+FirstPane             | `RenderFragment`      | The left or top pane in the SplitContainer.
-SecondPane            | RenderFragment      | The right or bottom pane in the SplitContainer.
+SecondPane            | `RenderFragment`      | The right or bottom pane in the SplitContainer.
-Orientation           | SplitterOrientation | Determines if the spliter is vertical or horizontal.
+Orientation           | `SplitterOrientation` | Determines if the spliter is vertical or horizontal.
 The default value is `SplitterOrientation.Vertical`.
+UnitOfPaneSize        | `UnitOfPaneSize`        | Determines the unit of the pane size whether it is `Pixel` or `Percent`.
+The default value is `UnitOfPaneSize.Pixel`.
-FirstPaneSize         | int?                | Determines pixel distance of the splitter from the left or top edge.
+FirstPaneSize         | `TSize?`                | Determines distance of the splitter from the left or top edge.
-FirstPaneMinSize      | int?                | Determines the minimum distance of pixels of the splitter from the left or the top edge of first pane.
+FirstPaneMinSize      | `TSize?`                | Determines the minimum distance of the splitter from the left or the top edge of first pane.
-SecondPaneSize        | int?                | Determines pixel distance of the splitter from the right or bottom edge.
+SecondPaneSize        | `TSize?`                | Determines distance of the splitter from the right or bottom edge.
-SecondPaneMinSize     | int?                | Determines the minimum distance of pixels of the splitter from the right or the bottom edge of second pane.
+SecondPaneMinSize     | `TSize?`                | Determines the minimum distance of the splitter from the right or the bottom edge of second pane.
-FirstPaneSizeChanged  | EventCallback<int>  | A callback that will be invoked when the size of the first pane is changed.
+FirstPaneSizeChanged  | `EventCallback<TSize>`  | A callback that will be invoked when the size of the first pane is changed.
-SecondPaneSizeChanged | EventCallback<int>  | A callback that will be invoked when the size of the second pane is changed.
+SecondPaneSizeChanged | `EventCallback<TSize>`  | A callback that will be invoked when the size of the second pane is changed.

 > **Warning**
 > You can specify the pane size to only either the `FirstPaneSize` or the `SecondPaneSize` parameter.
 If you specify both the `FirstPaneSize` or the `SecondPaneSize` parameters, then the splitter won't work.